-In the left panel of Figure\,\ref{fig:tz} we plot the peak dust temperatures (derived from best-fit SEDs shown in Figure\,\ref{fig:dustsf} using Wien's law) for the star-forming sample of galaxies as a function of the IR luminosity, color-coded with redshift.
+In the left panel of Fig. \ref{fig:tz} we plot the peak dust temperatures (derived from best-fit SEDs given in Sect. \ref{sec:datav} using Wien's law) for the star-forming sample of galaxies as a function of the IR luminosity, color-coded with redshift.
 We can see that, as in the case of \citet{Drew_2022}, $T_{\rm d}$ clearly correlates with $L_{\rm IR}$ (even when confining our sample to sources at $z<2$).
 However, at any given redshift, we do not find any evolution of the dust temperature with $L_{\rm IR}$.
 If anything, similarly to \citet{Schreiber_2018}, we can see a minor decline of $T_{\rm d}$ at highest IR luminosities at $z\lesssim 2$.
-As discussed in \citet{Liang_2019}, the differences in dust temperatures are caused mainly by the variations of the specific star formation rate (sSFR; see the right panel of Figure\,\ref{fig:ssfr}).
+As is discussed in \citet{Liang_2019}, the differences in dust temperatures are caused mainly by the variations in the specific star formation rate (sSFR; see the right panel of Fig. \ref{fig:ssfr}).
 In this scenario, higher sSFR systems have more young ($t\lesssim 10$\,Myrs) star clusters, which heat the dust to higher temperatures, producing more emission in mid-IR wavelengths and hence increasing the values of the effective peak temperatures.
-This is consistent with the slight decrease of $T_{\rm d}$ at highest stellar masses and the increase with redshift seen in the left panel of Figure\,\ref{fig:tz}.
-Since, at any given redshift, the dust temperature variations are small, we plot the mean values of $T_{\rm d}$ as a function of $z$ (black dots) in the right panel of Figure\,\ref{fig:tz}.
-A clear linear relation can be seen, with the best-fit empirical formula:
+This is consistent with the slight decrease in $T_{\rm d}$ at the highest stellar masses and the increase with redshift seen in the left panel of Fig. \ref{fig:tz}.
+Since, at any given redshift, the dust temperature variations are small, we plot the mean values of $T_{\rm d}$ as a function of $z$ (black dots) in the right panel of Fig. \ref{fig:tz}.
+We find that the data can be well fit with the quadratic equation, where